deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 You need the R packages *htmltools*, *rmarkdown* and *knitr*.

+The first time to try to "knit" in RStudio, you will likely be prompted to install these packages.
+If so, go ahead and install them as prompted.

+Otherwise, you can install them manually:

 ```r
 install.packages(c("htmltools", "rmarkdown", "knitr"), dependencies = TRUE)
 ```

 ## R Markdown Syntax